GoogleChrome/developer.chrome.com/site/en/docs/multidevice/android/intents/index.md

 possible to launch an Android app by setting an iframe's `src` attribute.
 For example, navigating an iframe to a URI with a custom scheme such as `paulsawesomeapp://` will not work even if the user has the appropriate app installed.
-Instead, you should implement a user gesture to launch the app via a custom scheme, or use the “intent:” syntax described in this article.
+Instead, you should implement a user gesture to launch the app via a custom scheme, or use the "intent:" syntax described in this article.

 ## Syntax